good composition in art attracts the viewers

 Geometric shapes are too static and non-artistic.
 Shy away from using definite geometric shapes like a square, circle or triangle.

-We have an artistic license to change and move things around for good composition.
+We have an artistic license to move and change things in our paintings for good composition.

-• When we paint, we will pick up the variety of other tips.
+Then while we are painting, we will pick up the variety of other tips.
 It all comes with practice.

-When it feels right to you, it will please the viewer.
-That's what composition in art is all about.
+When it feels right to us, it will please the viewers.
+That's what good composition in art is all about.

 more about painting good art